DrPizza/yaserializer/README.md

 	}

 	// serializer method returns a pair. the first element
-	// contains the serialized data using only those data
+	// contains the custom serialized data.
-	// types and structures that are compatible with JSON.
 	// the second is 'true' to augment the custom serialization
 	// with the usual brute force property-by-property
 	// serialization, 'false' to skip it and rely only on